 The Tabi Hills region is divided into many sections.
 Each section has its own grazing ground, hunting areas, and farmland.
 A chief serves as the religious and political head of each section.
 He usually lives in a separate hut called the hut of the sun, which is also the center of religious life for the people.
 A number of sections form one tribe, and each tribe is led by a "hereditary war leader."

-The Ingessana worship the sun.
+Though the Ingessana are mostly Muslim, there are a lot of pre-Islamic beliefs mixed in.
+They worship the sun.
 They believe that the sun, or Tel, is the creator of life and of the universe.
 They call upon Tel during important crises, such as when drought threatens, when a child is sick, or when a woman is barren.
 Shrines for Tel are in each village and worshipped regularly.

 When an Ingessana dies, he is buried wherever he was lying.
 That is why a man who is extremely ill will try to reach his own village and a woman will leave her husband and go to the house of her father.
 If a person dies outside his village, his family performs a ceremony to call his spirit back to their village.
 The deceased are then washed, ornately decorated, and completely covered in cloth.
 The body is placed on a mat, with the head facing east.
 After the burial ceremony, stones are placed around the grave.

 The Ingessana believe that dreams are very important for understanding reality.
 They are especially attentive to the dreams of certain influential individuals they call doctor-diviners.
 Such individuals can communicate with the spirit world in their sleep and gain insight and guidance as to what the spirits want.